Crypsitricha mesotypa: Description

 The wingspan is 10–14 mm.
 The forewings are light brownish-ochreous, irregularly suffused with ochreous-whitish.
 There are two small black spots on the costa towards the base and a blackish longitudinal mark in the disc near the base, as well as a straight rather oblique thick blackish bar from the costa at two-fifths, reaching more than half across the wing, followed by an ochreous-whitish bar.
 The space between these blackish markings is suffused with fuscous.
 The posterior half of the costa is blackish-fuscous spotted with ochreous-whitish and there is a small black spot in disc at two-thirds, more or less distinctly bisected by a projection from an ochreous-whitish spot beneath it.
 The hindwings are whitish-grey.

+Distribution

+This species is endemic to New Zealand.
+It is found in the North and South Islands.